 When managing a remote team, you can’t forget that their work conditions matter just the same as if they were working in the office.

 I’m not saying that you have to organize a full home office for your remote employees.
 But you should ensure that they have their essential equipment needs covered to keep up their work performance.

 A real-life example of providing comfort to my employees

 During one of my conversations with my team’s data miner, I discovered that he was suffering from musculoskeletal issues – back pain and wrist pain.
-Being aware of the problem, I offered him some helping solutions that, in the end, were a comfortable seat cushion from Posturion and an ergonomic mouse.
+Being aware of the problem, I offered him some helping solutions that, in the end, were a comfortable seat cushion and an ergonomic mouse.